mcostalba/Stockfish/Readme.md

 behaviour and a mode in which Stockfish will immediately play one of the good moves.
 This new mode will have the problem that it leads to unnatural play once the engine has reached a tablebase position.
-For example, the engine will then prefer any winning pawn move (even those that lose material and complicate the win) over moves that lead to a quick mate but have a higher "distance-to-zero" value.
+For example, the engine will prefer any winning pawn move (even those that lose material and complicate the win) over moves that lead to a quick mate but have a higher "distance-to-zero" value.